debops/debops/docs/ansible/roles/resources/defaults-detailed.rst

 These lists can be used to create directories, symlinks, set permissions and ownership, etc. Each element of the list is a YAML dictionary with a set of parameters.
-See the documentation of the `Ansible file module`_ for details about what parameters can be used and their format.
+See the documentation of the `Ansible ansible.builtin.file module`_ for details about what parameters can be used and their format.
 Here's are additional details for certain parameters:

 ``item.path`` or ``item.dest`` or ``item.name``
   Specify absolute path of the target directory/file on the remote host.
 If not